billyledev/SmartContractWhitelisting/README.md

 # Smart Contract Whitelisting

-Everything you need to setup an address whitelisting in a Solidity smart contract.
+Everything you need to setup address whitelisting in a Solidity smart contract.

 <br/>